 Time: 14-21 days

-WFOEs are limited-liability corporations organized by foreign nationals and capitalized with foreign funds.
-WFOEs are often used to produce the foreign firm’s product in mainland Indonesia for later export to a foreign country.
-The WFOE must go through the entire registration and incorporation process, and is the most costly business structure to setup.
+The Perseroan Terbatas is a limited-liability corporation (LLC) organized by foreign nationals and capitalized with foreign funds.
+The limited liability company must go through the entire registration and incorporation process, and is the most costly business structure to setup.

 Time: 2-3 months